prcutler/the-bootloader/_drafts/1-paul.md

-Episode 1 Script (Paul)
+# TBL E1 Script

-### tio
+## tio
-The first thing I wanted to share is a about a an open source project called tio.
-Martin Lund is the developer and I have a cool story about him, too.  tio just released version 2.0 on September 11th.
+The first thing I wanted to share is a about a an open source project called tio, t-i-o..
+Martin Lund is the developer and I have a cool story about him, too at the end.  tio just released version 2.0 on September 11th.

 I’ve been using CircuitPython for a year or two and I didn’t know about tio until John Park featured it in late July in on his show, CircuitPython Parsec.

+Tio is a modern day replacement for the old linux tool screen.
+If you go to tio’s Github page, Martin share the motivation for tio:

+To make a simpler serial device tool for talking with serial TTY devices with less focus on classic terminal/modem features and more focus on the needs of embedded developers and hackers.

 Like most users, I used Mu to see any serial output or errors with my CircuitPython devices.

 Even Adafruit’s advanced serial guide for Mac & Linux has you use screen.

-Tio is a modern day replacement for the old linux tool screen.
-The motivation from it's Github home page:

-To make a simpler serial device tool for talking with serial TTY devices with less focus on classic terminal/modem features and more focus on the needs of embedded developers and hackers.

 I’ve using a Unix like operating system for too many years and this is perfect for someone like me who is comfortable dropping down into a terminal.
 I can run also run tio in my IDE’s terminal.
 It has one killer feature - auto-reconnect.
 If I unplug my microcontroller and plug it back in, tio automatically reconnects.
 I don’t have to look up what serial device it was or type the command to connect, it’s just there and running, just like my CircuitPython code is when I plug in a board.